Course DatesTo be verified

 Overview of polymers currently recycled, including recycle polymer ID numbers, polymer types, nature, properties, costs, recycled values, typical use applications and environmental issues, including polyolefines PP, HDPE, LDPE films.

-The recycle process, typical cycle explained, washing and sorting techniques, including macro- sorting, near IR spectroscopy, X- ray sorting, laser aided techniques, marker systems explained.
+The recycling process, typical cycle explained, washing and sorting techniques, including macro- sorting, near IR spectroscopy, X-ray sorting, laser-aided techniques, marker systems explained.

 Washing and granulation, Sink/floating sorting, selective dissolution methods explained.
 Recycling methods explained, including PET bottles to granules, LDPE file to granules, Acrylic dissolution and reconstitution via REX extrusion etc

 Re-constituted material testing and characterisation including test methods undertaken, spectroscopic appraisal, MFI testing, tensile strength test methods explained.

 Additive recycled material property enhancement, including polywood, clothing fibers, building products, laminate etc. Explanation of how the recycled polymer is used.
 Design of recycling, including theory, carbon-reducing design practice explained.
 Examples redesigning an existing product to reduce carbon footprint.

 Upon Completion of this Course, a person will be able to:

 LO1 – Understand which plastics are effectively recycled and which are not.

 LO2 – Have gained an understanding of the EU Recycling Directives governing the use and application of these materials.